-Mississippi State University's Graduate Program has traditionally had concentrations in the South, Race and Race Relations, the Civil War and Gender.
-We continue to focus on those areas.
-But about a decade ago we added three exciting nodes of excellence.
-They are Agricultural, Rural and Environmental History (ARE); Empire, Power, Identity and Conflict (EPIC); and History of Science and Technology (HOST).
-Each doctoral student takes a field in at least one of those three specialties.
-The vast majority of theses and dissertations encompass some aspect of one of those fields.
+Nearly fifteen years ago, we created three exciting nodes of excellence.
+They are Agricultural, Rural and Environmental History (ARE); War, Power, and International Affairs (WPIA); and History of Science and Technology (HOST).
+This year we have offered a fourth specialty.
+Identity: Gender, Race and Region (RIGR).
+Each doctoral student takes a field in at least one of these four specialties.
+The vast majority of theses and dissertations encompass some aspect of one or more of those fields.

 At least as exciting has been the crossing over between two or more of these nodes and traditional concentrations.
 Topics such as adoption of technology among African-American sharecroppers combine several departmental strengths.
 So too does the relationship among colonial European powers and the conquest of tropical disease or Confederate soldiers and naval shipyards.
 The attempt to establish chemical industries using agricultural products in rural Mississippi during World War II brings together all nodes and several concentrations.
 So too does Jimmy Carter's embargo on agricultural products-grain and technology--to the Soviet Union.